roasted99/inventory-app/README.md

 # inventory-app
-This is an building materials inventory apps using express.
+This is an building materials inventory apps using express, mongodb.

+Run
+`npm run serverstart`
+for dev environment

-You could view the live version here https://rugged-mesa-verde-65393.herokuapp.com/.
+You could view the live version here.